awsdocs/amazon-redshift-developer-guide/doc_source/r_SYSDATE.md

 ## Examples<a name="r_SYSDATE-examples"></a>

-The following example uses the SYSDATE function to return the full time stamp for the current date:
+The following example uses the SYSDATE function to return the full timestamp for the current date\.

 ```
 select sysdate;